Adamant-im/.github/README.md

 Default community health files for the `Adamant-im` organization.
 ---
 # Funding
 Located in `.github/FUNDING.yml`:

 This file defines all supported ways to financially support the organization and its projects.
-It serves as a source of funding links across all repositories in the organization.---
+It serves as a source of funding links across all repositories in the organization.

+---
 # Labels Configuration

 This repository contains the `labels.json` file, which serves as the **single source of truth for GitHub issue labels** across all repositories in the `Adamant-im` organization.